dashluu/parser/README.md

   tokens similar to how a sentence is tokenized into a list of words.
 * **Parsing**: We can divide parsing into two smaller phases.
     * **Syntax analysis**: consumes the tokens and "stitches" them together by following some rules, or grammar.
-The result produced by parser is an abstract syntax tree, or AST.
+The result produced by parser is an AST.
     * **Semantic analysis**: figures out what the code is trying to do.
 Some things to do in this phase are type checking and resolving references to variables or functions.
 * **Code generation**: